DragoVDV/LabsWeb/lab2/README.txt

-My first project for lab 1
+My project for lab 2

 globall.css - file for reset styles